 Does the resource or capability enable the firm to exploit an opportunity or neutralize a threat in the environment?

-PastryJoy's focus on quality, creativity, and exceptional customer service enables it to exploit opportunities for customer loyalty and neutralize competitive threats.
+PastryJoy's focus on quality, creativity, and exceptional customer service enables it to exploit opportunities for and neutralize customer loyalty competitive threats.